 The musical Rent opens at the New York Theatre Workshop, the same day Jonathan Larson, its author and composer, dies.
 (1996)

 Ira Sachs’ film Last Address premieres at Sundance.
 (2010)

-Doctor informs artist John Hanning that he has six months to live.
-He survived.
+A doctor informs artist John Hanning that he has six months to live.
+He survives.
 (1995)

 President George W. Bush announces the establishment of PEPFAR to address AIDS, across the globe, specifically in Africa, in his State of the Union address.
 (2003)

 The FDA approves Evotaz, a combination of atazanavir and cobicistat (ATV/COBI).
 (2015)

 The exhibition Gran Fury: Read My Lips opens at 80 Washington Square East and features the work of the AIDS activist art collective.
 (2012)